 At St. John's Church of England Primary School the children participate in a daily act of collective worship.
 Teaching staff and members of the school/church community lead services every day in the school hall.
 These usually follow the pattern:

-Monday: Whole school service (where a theme is introduced) - Led by Mr Hilliam
+Monday: Whole school celebration service (where certificates, medals, etc... are awarded) - Led by Mrs Graham

-Collective Worship Themes:
+Collective Worship themes: